 Anaheim – The Colony

 The Colony is a community centrally located in Anaheim settled by German winemakers in 1857.
 This quaint neighborhood dotted with homes built in Victorian, Spanish, Dutch colonial and Tudor revival was the city’s first and largest Historic District.
 The district has over one thousand homes contributing to the historical designation.
 Residents in The Colony are within walking distance to nearby shopping, dining, art galleries, and parks.
 They also are close to three major freeways and nearby work centers as well Angels’ Stadium, the Honda Center and Disneyland!
 The Colony scored 69 out of 100, in walkability according to Walkscore.

 Tucked away from the hustle and bustle of Orange County is a very walkable and pedestrian friendly neighborhood called Ladera Ranch.
-According to Dan Burden with AARP, walkable and livable communities are diverse in people, housing types and opportunities.
-The residents of Ladera Ranch can walk to a variety of shopping districts as well as pocket parks and multiple pools including a water park along with schools and churches.
+The residents of Ladera Ranch can walk to a variety of shopping districts as well as pocket parks and multiple pools, schools and churches.
 Outdoor enthusiasts love the multiple trails ranging from tree- lined dirt paths to paved walkways.
 The housing also changes from condominiums to single-family homes lined with white picket fences and sweet smelling flowers.

 The neighborhoods on the west side of San Clemente received a rating of 83 out of 100 in walkability according to Walkscore.
 This beachside community has a wonderful downtown area where homes of every size and shape are in close proximity to shops, restaurants and schools and public transit is close by to help everyone who needs to get around.
 The coffee shops and restaurants with outdoor seating area draw in the local community to mix and mingle with their neighbors.